Contents

 Emails sent with the wrong tone of voice or with the wrong kind of content won’t resonate with your audience and will severely hamper the effectiveness of your campaigns.

-You also need to think about timing for all elements of your email marketing.
-Random emails every couple of months isn’t going to help you build your empire – you need constant conversation.
+You also need to consider the timing of all email marketing elements.
+Sending random emails every couple of months isn’t going to help you build your empire—you need constant conversation.

-So before you write an email, decide: what do you want to achieve?
+So before you write an email, decide what you want to achieve?

-Every business is different, but we think a combination of regular single campaigns, longer email sequences and action-based emails is a strong mix.
-You don’t have to build these all at once – you’ll do them over time, starting with the most important, and add functionality and content as you go.
+Every business is different, but we think a combination of regular single campaigns, longer email sequences, and action-based emails is a strong mix.
+You don’t have to build these all at once—you’ll do them over time, starting with the most important and adding functionality and content as you go.

-The exact structure will depend on your industry and audience – as well as your internal goals and the resources you have on hand (or what you’re able to outsource).
+The exact structure will depend on your industry and audience, your internal goals, and the resources you have on hand (or can outsource).

 Once you have the structure worked out, it’s time to write your emails.

 If you have a copywriter on hand, give this job to them.
-If not, you might think about giving it to an agency.
-Your emails need to reflect your brand’s tone of voice and personality, while still getting across all the essential information and leading the customer to act in a certain way (by downloading a guide or purchasing a product, for example).
+If not, you might consider giving it to an agency.
+Your emails need to reflect your brand’s tone of voice and personality while still conveying all the essential information and leading the customer to act in a certain way (by downloading a guide or purchasing a product, for example).

-There are a few schools of thought on how you should write and what you should write about.
-We think a safe bet is to stay true to your roots, and focus on telling simple stories that you can then relate back to your product or brand.
+There are a few schools of thought on how and what you should write about.
+A safe bet is to stay true to your roots and focus on telling simple stories that you can then relate to your product or brand.
 Businesses we talk to tend to think that because we’re writing for B2B, we need to fill our emails with technical jargon and marketing-speak.
-Don’t forget that B2B buyers are people, too – they laugh, they like to be entertained and they see right through you when you try to be too clever.
+Don’t forget that B2B buyers are people, too – they laugh, they like to be entertained, and they see right through you when you try to be too clever.

 The journey doesn’t end when you press ‘send’ – in fact, it’s quite the opposite.
 You need to constantly review and refine your email sequences.

 Look through the data and let it tell you what’s working and what isn’t.
-It’s important to adjust your structure, copy and visuals – as well as the timing of the sequence – based on the performance of the emails.
+Based on the emails' performance, it’s important to adjust your structure, copy, and visuals—as well as the timing of the sequence.

 Offers: There’s nothing like a good old-fashioned offer to get people clicking through.